KadaXuanwu/LobbyRelay/README.md

 At this point, you should be able to build the game and join the same lobby on multiple clients.

-The script Database.cs contains some useful variables like MaxPlayers, ClientIds, InGame, etc., which will also updated whenever a player joins or leaves.
+The script Database.cs contains some useful variables like MaxPlayers, ClientIds, InGame, etc., which will also get updated whenever a player joins or leaves.

 Have fun!